Chuckleberry-Finn/game-night/README.md

 `examineScale`: The scaling of the examine texture, can be larger or smaller than 1.

 `shiftAction`: Used to control which of the actions can be executed quickly using shift + click.
 It will also display a texture from `actionIcons`.
+When setting this to cards you can set this as a table of 2 actions, the first entry will be used for interacting with single cards, the second with a deck/pile - both default to flip and deal respectively.

 `alternateStackRendering`: Table of optional arguments to feed into volumetric rendering.
 To emphasize, all arguments are optional.